Skip to main content

 Sample Projects

-In addition to these sample projects, we also offer Emoji Garden as a completed AR game that you can disassemble to learn about best practices for creating your own AR applications!
+In addition to the samples project, we also offer standalone mini game examples that show how to combine multiple features into a more complete AR Experience.
+Emoji Garden is the first of these to be released.
+You can inspect this to learn about best practices for creating persistent Shared AR experiences!
 Head to the Emoji Garden feature page to learn more about it and download the project.

 Installing the Samples